mkschreder/node-php/README.md

 Explanation
 -----------

-The script will pipe all fils that end in the .php extension through the php parser.
-All other files will be served raw.
+The script will pipe all files that end in the .php extension through the php parser.
+All other files will be served as static content.

+Basic permalinks are supported but the support for them can probably be improved.

 Dependencies
 ------------